 4. Many form fields to input –

-The more information you need, the greater is the required security.
-This results in a longer time taken by a customer to move from browsing for products to buying them.
+The more information you need, the greater the required security.
+This results in increasing the time a customer takes to move from browsing for products to buying them.
 So, at the time of purchase, better to make data input simpler and error-free.

 5. Lack of payment and shipping options –